-Our audit for the year ended June 30, 2019 was conducted for the purpose of forming an opinion on the System's basic financial statements.
+Our audit was conducted for the purpose of forming an opinion on the System's basic financial statements.
 The supplementary financial information as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The supplementary financial information as listed in the table of contents for the year ended June 30, 2019 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements for the year ended June 30, 2019 and certain additional procedures, including comparing and reconciling such information directly to underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
-In our opinion, based on our audit and the report of other auditors, the supplementary financial information as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole for the year ended June 30, 2019.
+The supplementary financial information as listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to underlying accounting and other records used to prepare the basic financial statements, or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America by us and other auditors.
+In our opinion, based on our audit, the procedures performed as described above, and the report of other auditors, the supplementary financial information as listed in the table of contents, is fairly stated, in all material respects, in relation to the basic financial statements as a whole.